Naeem1144/sql-analysis/README.md

-# A SQL project that I have completed
+# A SQL project that I have worked on